JunweiLiang/Multiverse/forking_paths_dataset/README.md

 ```

 Now a pygame window should pop up and there will be instructions in the window for annotators.
 For ETHUCY, change to `ethucy.lst` and `--video_fps 25.0` and remove `--is_actev`.
 The annotator is asked to control the agent to reach the destination within 10.4 seconds and not to collide with any other agents.
 Each annotation session will restart if the above condition fails.
+Currently we use a third-person camera for the annotation since it helps the annotator to get a better sense of their surroundings, as currently the agent controls are limited (e.g., it is not trivial to use mouse to control agent's neck movement).
+You can change the annotator's camera setting [here](code/annotate_carla.py#L670).
+It would be cool to have VR headset connected to CARLA for the human annotator in [future work](#future-work).

 ### Step 4, data cleaning